Levilixinyu/Levilixinyu.github.io/_pages/research.md

 <div class="research-card">
   <h3>Motor Unit Analysis</h3>
-  <p>Efficient motor unit firing rate and recruitment threshold are essential for restoring functional movement in individuals with RCD.
+  <p>A motor unit is the functional unit of skeletal muscle, consisting of a single motor neuron and all the muscle fibers it controls.
+When the motor neuron fires, all the muscle fibers within that unit contract together to initiate movement.
+Efficient motor unit firing rate and recruitment threshold are essential for restoring functional movement.
 In healthy individuals, fast-twitch motor units are recruited at higher force levels following Henneman’s size principle, while in those with neuromuscular impairments, these units may exhibit delayed or inefficient activation.
-Our study will determine whether NMES alters motor unit firing patterns during slow ramp contractions.</p>
+Our study will determine whether NMES alters motor unit firing patterns during slow ramp contractions using a series of motor unit decomposition methods.</p>
 </div>

 <div class="research-card">